Hugh-Kumbi/Cybersecurity-Portfolio/VI. Tcpdump & Wireshark/Instructions.md

 2. Achieve an important milestone on your journey toward understanding how to use network packet analysis tools to examine network traffic.

 # 2.1 Capturing and Filtering Network Traffic with tcpdump

+> Tcpdump, a command-line tool, is highly efficient for capturing network traffic in real-time, and its ability to filter traffic based on protocols or IP addresses helps pinpoint anomalies.

+> Tcpdump’s ability to save captured packets to a file for later analysis makes it invaluable for incident response, allowing deeper investigation of network activities post-capture.

 > Please visit this [link](https://www.coursera.org/learn/detection-and-response) for further information.